shadow/shadow/docs/shadow_config_spec.md

 Type: Bool

-When routing packets, follow the shortest path rather than following a direct edge between nodes.
+When routing packets, follow the shortest path rather than following a direct edge between network nodes.
 If false, the network graph is required to be complete.

 #### `experimental`